 - Dental Fluorosis an outward sign of effects on the body – 2011 Report of the American Dental Association Council on Scientific Affairs, “Evidence-based clinical recommendations regarding fluoride intake from reconstituted infant formula and enamel fluorosis,” concludes, “Practitioners should be aware that children are exposed to multiple sources of fluoride during the tooth development period.
 Reducing fluoride intake from reconstituted infant formula alone will not eliminate the risk of fluorosis development.
 It also is important that clinicians provide advice to parents regarding the proper use of fluoridated toothpastes along with the informed prescription of fluoride supplements.
 The panel acknowledges and encourages clinicians to follow the American Academy of Pediatrics’ guidelines for infant nutrition, which advocate exclusive breastfeeding to age 6 months and continued through at least age 12 months unless specifically contraindicated.
 Human breast milk has been shown to have consistently low levels (0.005-0.01 ppm) of fluoride.”

-- First Link: A summary fact sheet based on a 2005 American Dental Association report “Fluoridation Facts” (ADA has removed this report link).
-The report notes on page 11, “Based on extensive research, the United States Public Health Service (USPHS) established the optimum concentration for fluoride in the water in the United States in the range of 0.7 to 1.2 parts per million.“
+- First Link “American Dental Association – Fluoridation Facts Executive Summary” remains outdated as of 1/5/2024: links to a summary fact sheet based on a 2005 American Dental Association report “Fluoridation Facts” (The ADA has removed the report linked within this document).
+The report notes on page 11, “Based on extensive research, the United States Public Health Service (USPHS) established the optimum concentration for fluoride in the water in the United States in the range of 0.7 to 1.2 parts per million.”

-- Second Link: The American Dental Association has removed the link to “Fluoride & Fluoridation,” which a 2005 archive is here and references the same “Fluoridation Facts” report referenced in the first link.
+- 1/5/2024 – The second link is now updated.
+October 2023 observation was that the “Second Link: The American Dental Association has removed the link to “Fluoride & Fluoridation,” which a 2005 archive is here and references the same “Fluoridation Facts” report referenced in the first link.”

 Additional Information – Fluoridation of Public Water Supplies in Nebraska.